 Human trafficking is a major problem in Michigan and elsewhere, though.
 In fact, the Michigan attorney general’s office has called it “a modern-day form of slavery” and the second-largest and fastest-growing criminal industry in the world.

-“It’s something that 99.9 percent of the people involved that are victims, they know the person that did that to them prior to it actually happening,” Shaw says.
+Shaw continues, “It’s something (where) 99.9 percent of the people involved that are victims, they know the person that did that to them prior to it actually happening.”

-And it isn’t happening at department stores and malls.
+And sex trafficking at malls and department stores isn’t happening.
 Instead, trafficking often starts online.

 “Everything that’s happening with younger kids is happening on the internet.
 There’s nobody at Great Lakes Crossing (targeting people in) the food court,” he says.
 “There are way too many people that these guys can groom online.”